access-ci-org/Basic_Cluster/doc/README.md

 Ansible is used in this toolkit to provide an idempotent, non-invasive method of managing the cluster headnode.
 Ideally, the admin installing the cluster will only have to customize a single file before running the included playbooks.
+This guide walks the user through the cluster build by actually running the ansible playbooks locally on the headnode, but this could be done from a different machine just as easily, with a few tweaks to the inventory file.
+We did not wish to force the reader to make changes to some local machine, and so elected to keep everything on the VMs built specifically for this guide.

-All of the (intended) customizable variables exist in the '''group_vars/all''' file, which is described in more detail below.
+All of the (intended) customizable variables exist in the '''group_vars/all''' file, which is described in more detail below (Section 3: Defining Cluster Parameters)

 The installation process, at a high level, takes place in six phases:
 (ignoring hardware/VM setup)